sortofasian/CS252/README.md

 A small Java project.

-* Ths repository belongs to Jleno001@odu.edu
+* This repository belongs to Jleno001@odu.edu